dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

-# Technology Overview -- How Canister HTTP Requests Work
+# Technology Overview — How Canister HTTP Requests Work

-We next give some more details on how canister HTTP requests work and important aspects to consider when using the API.
+On this page we provide details on how canister HTTP requests work and important aspects to consider when using the API.
 We already want to note here that there are some limitations compared to regular (Web 2.0) computer programs making HTTP outcalls and considerations for programmers for successfully using this feature.
-Engineers who intend to use this feature are advised to read through this documentation to get up to speed quickly w.r.t. the feature.
+Engineers who intend to use this feature are advised to read through this page to get up to speed quickly w.r.t. the feature.

 ## Technology

 The HTTP requests feature allows canisters to make outgoing HTTP calls to conventional Web 2.0 HTTP servers.
 The response of the request can be safely used in computations, without the risk of state divergence between the replicas of the subnet.

-To perform an HTTP request, each replica pushes an (optionally-transformed) instance of the received HTTP response from the external Web server through the Internet Computer's consensus, so that the replicas of the subnet can agree on the response provided to the canister, based on all server responses received by the replicas.
-The optional transformation ensures that, if responses received on different replicas from the server are different in some parts, those differences are removed and the same transformed responses are provided to consensus on every (honest) replica.
-This guarantees that on every replica the exact same response (or none at all) is used for canister execution, thereby ensuring that divergence does not happen when using this feature and the replicated state machine properties of the subnet are preserved.

-To summarize, by running the responses received by the replicas through consensus, we ensure that every replica provides the same response to the smart contract Wasm execution environment, and the optional transformation function makes sure that the response can make it through consensus by removing differences.

-Figure goes here
+### How an HTTPS Outcall is Made

 The canister HTTP requests feature is implemented as part of the replica and is exposed as an API on the management canister.
 We next outline how a request is processed by the system.
 The HTTP request functionality is realized at the level of subnets, i.e., each subnet handles canister HTTP requests of its canisters independently of other subnets.
 * A canister makes an outgoing HTTP request by calling the management canister API using the function `http_request`.
 * The request is stored temporarily in replicated state of the subnet.
 * Periodically (each round) an *adapter* at the networking layer in each replica fetches the pending HTTP outcalls from replicated state.
 (In fact, a 'shim' layer of the adapter that is inside the replica process does so as the adapter itself is sandboxed into a separate OS-level process for security reasons.)
 * The adapter on each replica executes the HTTP request by sending it to the target server.
 * The HTTP response from the server is received by the adapter on each replica of the subnet.
-The adapter limits the response size to `max_response_bytes` which defaults to $2$ MB and can be set to lower values.
+The adapter limits the network response size to `max_response_bytes` which defaults to $2$ MB and can be set to lower values.
 It is important to set this as low as reasonably possible for the expected response as it affects the price of the request.
-* An optional transformation function implemented as part of the canister is invoked on the response on each replica to transform it.
+* An optional transformation function implemented as part of the canister is invoked on the response on each replica to transform the response.
 * The transformed response is handed over to consensus on each replica.
 * Consensus agrees on a response if at least $2/3$ of the replicas have the same response for the request as input.
 In this case, consensus provides this response back to the management canister API at the execution layer, or an error if no consensus can be reached or in case of other problems.
 * The execution layer provides the response or error back to the calling canister.

+Figure goes here
+The above figure shows a high-level view of how the feature is interacted with and the communication involved in the feature with external servers.

+In summary, to perform an HTTP request, each replica pushes an (optionally-transformed) instance of the received HTTP response from the external Web server through the Internet Computer's consensus, so that the replicas of the subnet can agree on the response provided to the canister, based on all server responses received by the replicas.
+The optional transformation ensures that, if responses received on different replicas from the server are different in some parts, those differences are removed and the same transformed responses are provided to consensus on every (honest) replica.
+This guarantees that on every replica the exact same response (or none at all) is used for canister execution, thereby ensuring that divergence does not happen when using this feature and the replicated state machine properties of the subnet are preserved.

-As we can see, the transformation function and IC consensus play a crucial role here: The transformation function ensures that differences in the responses received by the replicas are removed and transformed responses on different replicas will be exactly the same, thus enabling consensus to provide the agreed-upon response to the calling canister.
+As we can see, the transformation function and IC consensus play a crucial role for this feature: The transformation function ensures that differences in the responses received by the replicas are removed and transformed responses on different replicas will be exactly the same, thus enabling consensus to provide the agreed-upon response to the calling canister.
+By running the responses received by the replicas through consensus, we ensure that every replica provides the same response to the smart contract Wasm execution environment.

+### Trust Model and Programming Model

 The trust model for canister HTTP outcalls is a combination of the trust model of the called HTTP server and the IC:
 * It is assumed that the HTTP service is honest, otherwise, it can provide any responses to any of the calling replicas of the subnet.
 This is the case also for calls to the service from a Web 2.0 service or an oracle, thus, the situation is the same as in our scenario of a blockchain making the call to the service.